mtumilowicz/java11-lambda-patterns/README.md

         }
     }
     ```
-    * other used classes as as simple as it can be:
+    * other used classes are as simple as they can be:
         ```
         @Value
         class Cart {